UCLA Application Details

 For more details please review our Committee Functions page.

-The initial protocol submission (FORM A) must come from the lead researcher (PI) at Dalhousie University.
+The initial protocol submission (FORM A) must be submitted by the lead researcher/PI at Dalhousie University.

 Teaching Protocols Require Pedagogical Merit Review

 For teaching protocols, we now require a pedagogical merit review for all teaching protocols.
 Please see the CCAC FAQ page for more details.
 For Instructors, please complete the following form and include it with your protocol submission on Romeo.